 If you’re like me and a bit compulsive when it comes to fixing up your home, the cold winter months won’t stop you.
 The holiday season is not known for being the time of year for home improvement; you certainly don’t want Christmas guests judging you over unfinished projects!
-But if fixing up the house sounds more enjoyable than slaving over an oven or stuffing yourself silly with turkey during your time off, all these projects are doable over a 3-day weekend:
+But if DIY projects sounds more enjoyable than slaving over an oven or stuffing yourself silly with turkey during your time off, all these projects are doable over a 3-day weekend.

 Don’t limit painting to your walls.
 Beef-up and brighten your baseboards…